 Orlean Beeson School of Education is divided into four dynamic departments:

 This department houses nationally-recognized teacher education programs.
-Undergraduate programs offered are Early Childhood, Special Education, Elementary Collaborative (ESEC), Secondary Education, and an Elementary Education degree with a concentration in Christian Education and Missions for students seeking certification to teach in alternative educational settings.
+Undergraduate programs offered are Early Childhood, Special Education, Elementary, Elementary Collaborative (ESEC), Secondary Education, and an Elementary Education degree with a concentration in Christian Education and Missions for students seeking certification to teach in alternative educational settings.

 Human Development and Family Life Education

 This department offers the Human Development and Family Science program.
 In addition to human development and family science, concentrations in child development, child life and gerontology are available.
 This department also offers a 3 + 3 Law Program, which is available to Samford students from any undergraduate major; however, the human development and family science degree works particularly well for those interested in family law and policy issues.
-Also offered is a family science/social work fast track option which allows students to obtain a bachelor's and master's degree in five years.Learn More
+Also offered are a family science/public health and family science/social work fast track options which allow students to obtain a bachelor's and master's degree in five years.Learn More

-Curriculum and InstructionGraduate programs include three fifth-year nontraditional programs in Elementary Education, Secondary Education and K-12 Special Education.
-Traditional programs are also offered in K–12 Special Education, Gifted Education, Elementary Education and a master's in Instructional Design and Technology.
+Curriculum and InstructionGraduate programs include three fifth-year nontraditional programs in Elementary Education, Secondary Education and K-12 Collaborative Special Education.
+Traditional programs are also offered in K–12 Collaborative Special Education, Gifted Education, Elementary Education and Instructional Design and Technology.